ScottLogic/blog/_posts/2018-11-20-starting-as-a-graduate-developer-at-scott-logic.md

 - People
 author: hbedford
 layout: default_post
-summary: "<p>Scott Logic is a leading software consultancy company who offer three graduate schemes, one for development, testing, and user experience (UX).
+summary: "Scott Logic is a leading software consultancy company who offer three graduate schemes, one for development, testing, and user experience (UX).
 In this article I will give a personal account of the start of my graduate programme as a developer, along with inputs from my fellow starters.
 If you’re thinking about